-If you’ve been eyeing a Windows VR headset, you’ll be interested to see the huge discounts currently available from Amazon US on every Windows VR headset.
-HP’s headset is currently leading the pack on discounted pricing, found on Amazon for $225, a whopping 50% discount, including controllers.
+If you’ve been eyeing a Windows VR headset, you’ll be interested to see the huge discounts currently available from Amazon US on most Windows VR headsets.
+Samsung’s Odyssey headset is seeing a rare drop to $400 while the HP headset is down to a staggering $160.

 The Windows “Mixed Reality” VR headsets launched late last year, and today you can pick one up with some steep savings currently available from Amazon US.
 Here’s a quick look at each headset’s MSRP and the currently available price (brand new, including controllers):

 - Acer Windows Mixed Reality Headset w/ Controllers

 Currently: $260 (35% discount)